hyperskill-content/further-steps-with-qdrant/tasks/task_1.md

 "Out of all the items the search retrieved, how many are true nearest neighbors?"

-Note that in the context of this project, the precision@k is the same as the accuracy@k (this is not true in the general case), and they will be used interchangeably here.
+Note that in the context of this project, the precision@k is the same as the accuracy (this is not true in the general case), and they will be used interchangeably here.

 Here is how you can perform the approximate (the default) search with the Qdrant client: